embodied-intelligence/neverwhere/docs/quick_start.md

 ## Developing (Optional)

-If you want to develop neverwhere, you can install it in editable mode plus dependencies relevant for building the documentations:
+If you want to develop neverwhere, follow the you can install it in editable mode plus dependencies relevant for building the documentations:

 ```shell